eugenmihailescu/ebay-purchase-report/README.md

 Tested on Linux with Firefox 45+, Chrome 55+, Opera 36+.
 It should work also on Windows or MacOS.
 Not built/tested on Microsoft Edge, Android or iPhone but who knows, it might just work :-)

+## Add-on's Permissions

+Some functions of this add-on uses certain APIs, thus would require certain permissions for installation.
+Below is a list of those permissions and the reason for them:
+ - access your data on *.ebay.com/*
+  * well this one is obvious, isn't it?
+ - download files and read and modify the browser’s download history
+  * actually we are using only the download function to make sure you can export the report data to a CSV|JSON|XML format and nonetheless to **download** it
+ - access browser tabs:
+  * since the report is loaded into a new tab accessing tabs is required.
+Furthermore to open the item detail's page would also require this permission too.

+Normally you don't bother with this when you install an add-on, don't you?
+In case you do now you know it :-)

 ## Install the add-on

 The `user` way: